johnny550/Rooster/README.md

 ```

 ## How to plug your tests in?
-A part from some basic checks regarding the status of the resources it deploys for you, Streamline does not define validating test for you resources.
+A part from some basic checks regarding the status of the resources it deploys for you, Rooster does not define validating test for you resources.
 That responsibility is yours.\
 Nonetheless, Rooster would execute a properly compiled Golang test binary and return the output in the command line.\
 To use your specific test, please do the following:\
 1. build your test file